Guide, Updated 15 May 2026

 Can I reschedule my UK driving test to a different test centre?

-Yes.
-The gov.uk reschedule service shows the same 6-centre catchment as the original booking by default, but you can search by a different postcode to see different centres.
-Any available slot at any centre transfers your £62 fee.
-The reschedule limit is 6 changes per test before the system forces a cancel-and-rebook (this exists to prevent serial reschedule churn).
+Yes, within limits.
+From 9 June 2026 you can only move a booked test to one of the 3 nearest centres to your current booking.
+Any available slot at an eligible centre transfers your £62 fee.
+Since 31 March 2026 the reschedule limit is 2 changes per test before the system forces a cancel-and-rebook (this exists to prevent serial reschedule churn).
 Most candidates use the reschedule to shift to a different centre when the original wait time becomes unacceptable or after they realise a nearby centre has a meaningfully higher pass rate.
 See /tools/pass-rate-finder for centre comparison data.

 How long does the £62 refund take when I cancel my UK driving test?